-Spending less on food, rent, travel and social activities means you have more expendable income to use in your leisure time and even to travel further afield and experience other cultures.
+Spending less on food, rent, and travel means you have more disposable income to use in your leisure time.
+You could even use it to travel further and explore yet more of the world.

-Take time to consider your choices and contact companies to find out more about the programs they offer.
-It can also be worth engaging with current employees to hear first-hand experiences of what the company offers.
+Take time to consider your choices and contact companies to find out more about the opportunities and schemes they offer.
+Getting in touch with current employees is also a great way to hear first-hand experiences.

-In addition, you should remember not to limit yourself to graduate schemes as there are a variety of opportunities outside of traditional programs that can provide you with equally valuable experience and training.
+Remember not to limit yourself to graduate schemes either.
+There are a variety of opportunities that can provide you with equally-valuable experiences and training.